Hulu finally launches support for downloads, initially to ad-free viewers – TechCrunch

 Amazon Prime Video added downloads to its service way back in 2015, and Netflix followed the next year.
 Even smaller players in the streaming market have since added downloads, like CBS All Access did last year, and Showtime the year prior.

 Hulu had barely even touched on the topic, until recently.
-At the 2018 Newfronts, Hulu CEO Randy Freer told advertisers that a “downloads” feature would arrive sometime in the “2018-2019 Upfront season.”
+At the 2018 Upfronts, Hulu CEO Randy Freer told advertisers that a “downloads” feature would arrive sometime in the “2018-2019 Upfront season,” which wrapped in August 2019.
 He said the feature would allow viewers to download shows with ads included, which would benefit advertisers.

 Since then, there’s been no news as to why the option hadn’t yet arrived or why.